stanton119/data-analysis/README.md

     *   Compare against batch mode linear/logistic bayesian regression and show that data ordering is irrelevant.
 *   Beta Bernouli bandit vs logistic regression with no features
 *   NN multi-row vs multi-column - do they perform similarly?
+*   Multi horizon forecasting direct method - with shared NN architecture - compare separate models for each horizon with a NN that shares layers.
+Compare with sequence to sequence models.
+*   Probabilistic neural networks
+    *   Normalizing flows - model complex distributions with transformations of gaussians
+    *   Can we train an output layer as a gaussian mixture to model complex distirbutions via gradient descent
 *   Common data science tasks
     *   Why do we need a model to find relationships?
 Conditional relationships are easier to define
     *   Association and causality